-The Johnson County Department of Health and Environment (JCDHE) is conducting mosquito surveillance at four locations in Johnson County, KS to monitor the presence of mosquito species that can transmit diseases like the West Nile and Zika viruses.
-JCDHE has contracted with the Kansas Biological Survey for a second year to conduct trapping and laboratory analytical activities.
-The Kansas Department of Health and Environment is providing additional resources to test mosquito specimens from Johnson County for the presence of West Nile virus, which is currently the mosquito-borne disease of greatest concern in Johnson County.
+The Johnson County Department of Health and Environment (JCDHE) conducted mosquito surveillance in 2016 and 2017 at four locations in Johnson County, KS to monitor the presence of mosquito species that can transmit diseases like the West Nile and Zika viruses.
+JCDHE contracted with the Kansas Biological Survey to conduct trapping and laboratory analytical activities.
+The Kansas Department of Health and Environment provided additional resources to test mosquito specimens from Johnson County for the presence of West Nile virus, which is the mosquito-borne disease of greatest concern in Johnson County.

 What does the data mean?

 Fluctuations in local mosquito populations occur naturally through the spring, summer and fall.
 Because mosquitos require standing water to reproduce, variations in rainfall can have a significant impact on the size of local populations.
 In general, you would expect to see greater numbers of mosquitos during an unusually wet summer than you would during an unusually dry summer.
 It is not unusual to see mosquito populations spike following a period of rain.

 There are two genera, or families, of mosquitos that are represented in the data table: